alexpages/ordermanager/README.md

 ### Functional Description

-**Ordermanager** is an API that manages CRUD operations for orders, auditing the modifications made to them.
-It also facilitates user registration and authentication for accessing the endpoints.
-This microservice provides a total of 11 endpoints across two interfaces, each implemented by a separate controller within the same microservice.
-The user interface is integrated with Spring Security, while the order interface is linked to Spring Boot and handles communication with the database

-This API integrates the Google Maps API to fetch distance data between origin and destination coordinates.
-Also it calculate time and provides human readable directions to be inserted on the orders to be created.

-This microservice can be run on local environment or on docker:
-- Local: Ensure your IDE has Spring Boot installed, do `mvn clean install` and run the project as a Spring Boot Application.
-- Docker: Ensure docker daemon is running on your computer, open a terminal session on the docker-compose.yml file location (located in the root of the project) and execute `docker-compose up -d`.
-This microservice runs on Docker and sets up two main containers:
-    - **ordermanager**: Java + Spring Boot application that enables 11 endpoints for order management and user management through two different interfaces.
-Please refer to the swagger contract to visualize the endpoints and the expected request body.
-    - **mysql**: Database related to MySQL 5
+**Ordermanager** microservice manages CRUD operations for orders, auditing changes and it handles user registration, authentication, ending up with a total of 11 endpoints available via two interfaces.
+It integrates Spring Boot for the business layer and Spring Security for security.
+Refer to the Swagger contract for endpoint specifics.
+It utilizes the Google Maps API to fetch distance data, estimate times, and offer clear directions for order creation.

 Here are some features from the overall configuration:

+* Data validation
 * Exception handling with custom exceptions through Controller Advice
-* Data validation
 * Thread safety ensured via optimistic locking and versioning
-* API-first design facilitated by OpenAPI contract and OpenAPI Generator for both domain and API layers
+* API-first design facilitated by OpenAPI contract and OpenAPIGenerator Maven plugin for both domain and API layers
 * Domain-Driven Design (DDD) project structure
 * Adherence to SOLID principles and modularity
 * Unit testing and integration testing implemented using JUnit and MockMVC